ASEEES Virtual Convention FAQ

 If I'm the only one on my roundtable or panel who decides to participate virtually, do I respond yes to the survey?

-Will the process to merge panels and match up stray panelists and papers be organized by ASEEES or self-direction?
+Will the process to merge panels and match up stray panelists and papers be organized by ASEEES or self-directed?

 Both – if you have a panel that you can join, let us know asap and we will make the change for you.
 Otherwise we will organize the merge internally once we see where panels can work together.
 But we will confirm with participants prior to making any changes.